AnymouseProphet/SocialistHousing/README.md

 ### The Changelog

-Within `SocialistHousing.tex` a macro called `\canonical` is defined.
-It expands to a URL to the canonical version of this manifesto.
+Within `SocialistHousing.tex` a macro called `\original` is defined.
+It expands to a URL to *my* canonical version of this manifesto.
 Leave that alone.

 Within `appendix/changelog.tex` is a place for you to add a description of what changes you made, so that it is clear to the reader that those changes are yours